Courtney White

 “What we have in Courtney White’s book is a recording of one passing phase of that frontier.
 And what a pleasure it is to see the real Wests captured in their flow!
 What a reassurance it is to see the Wests recorded in their living reality, instead of getting another view of someone being cut off at the pass in the Alabama Hills of the Kanab Desert, shooting wildly with both hands from guns that never need re-loading.” – Wallace Stegner from his Foreword (1992)

-View Wallace Stegner’s Foreword
+Read Wallace Stegner’s Foreword

 Knowing Pecos: a Small History of a Big Place

-A History Book 1992-1995 (Dog Ear Press 2013)
+History Book 1992-1995 (Dog Ear Press 2013)

-For three seasons I worked as a documentary archaeologist at Pecos National Historical Park, located near Santa Fe.
+For four seasons I worked as a documentary archaeologist at Pecos National Historical Park, located near Santa Fe.
 I kept a journal with the goal of writing a book about the tribulations of the national park idea in the modern world, a hot topic at the time.
 In the end, I wrote an admiring history of the park instead – and by extension a portrait of northern New Mexico, my new home.

 “No other national park unit in the nation can tell the story of human history in North America as Pecos can; and no other park can do so with the aid of such an attractive landscape… Everywhere I went in the park, I ran into beauty and intrigue.
 Better yet, nearly every enchantment concealed a secret: the foundations of an abandoned home in a pasture, the remains of an old mill in a grove of river trees…We often joked that the whole park was one big archaeological site, and we were not far wrong.
-Beauty and history are interwoven at Pecos and their inseparability made every day an adventure…” from my Introduction
+Beauty and history are interwoven at Pecos and their inseparability made every day an adventure…” – from my Introduction

 Adobe Typology and Site Chronology: a Case Study From Pecos National Historical Park

-A Peer-reviewed Archaeological Research Paper 1996 (Kiva vol. 61, no. 4)
+Peer-reviewed Archaeological Research Paper 1996 (Kiva vol. 61, no. 4)

 “The correlation between the typology and the mission’s documented history was buttressed by botanical and geochemical analyses of adobe soils.
 It is likely that this method of research can be applied to other historic, and possibly prehistoric, sites with equally beneficial results.” – from the Abstract